lune-lang/prelude/doc/IO.md

 In Lune, any value that causes side effects is wrapped in the `io` functor; `io a` represents an action that returns `a`.
-You can use the `bind` function to chain such actions.

 ## Mapping
 There are three ways to convert an `io a` into an `io b`.